PoisotLab/2015_ms_datamining/ms.md_m.md

 be integrated in a single study, and to discuss the current limitations of this approach.
-This approach can, for example, prove particularly fruitful if it allows to either offer new interpretation of well-described macroecological relationships, or to provide tests of hypotheses \change{coming from theoretical work}{suggested by theoretical studies}.
+This approach can, for example, prove particularly fruitful if it allows to either offer new interpretation of well-described macroecological relationships, or to provide tests of hypotheses suggested by theoretical studies [@levin_tmt].

 # An illustrative case-study